-Most people equate on the job injuries with the physical, but psychological and/or psychiatric injuries occur as well.
-While it’s almost always impossible to see them, their effects a worker are every bit as valid and real.
-Under workers’ compensation laws, In order to be eligible for compensation, a worker must sustain an injury that both arises out of and occurs in the course of employment.
+Many people wonder if they can receive workers comp for mental health injuries.
+While usually on-the-job injuries are equated with physical injuries, psychological and/or psychiatric injuries can occur as well.
+Though it can be almost impossible to see them, their effects on a worker are every bit as valid and real.
+Under workers’ compensation laws, in order to be eligible for compensation, a worker must sustain an injury that both arises out of and occurs in the course of employment.

 There are myriad psychological and psychiatric disorders that could be workplace-related.
 PTSD (post-traumatic stress disorder), anxiety, and depression are just a few of the most common.
 With regard to workers’ comp, there are three traditional categories of mental disability cases: physical-mental, mental-physical, and mental-mental: